Guy Sands-Pingot

-Guy Ludvic Sands-Pingot was an American brigadier general of the United States Army Reserve.
+Guy Ludvic Sands-Pingot is a retired officer of the United States Army who has served as brigadier general of the United States Army Reserve.
 He served as commander of the 353rd Civil Affairs Command located at Fort Wadsworth, New York from 3 December 2005 through 6 December 2008.

 Early military career and background

 A native of New York City, Sands was born on October 27, 1957.
 He attended public schools, graduating as a Regents Scholar from Erasmus Hall High School in Brooklyn, New York in 1974, then went on to Fordham University, where he was a member of the ROTC and the Pershing Rifles drill team.
 Sands was commissioned as an infantry lieutenant in 1978, after graduating from The City College of New York with a BA in political science with a specialization in Russian area studies.
 He went on active duty with assignments in the Berlin Brigade, followed by assignments as a tactical officer at the US Army Ranger Training Brigade before being posted to Korea, where he served on the General Staff of the 2nd Infantry Division as the Equal Opportunity Staff Officer (a precursor to the current position of Diversity, Equity, and Inclusion Officer) and later as Commander of the United Nations Honor Guard Company.

 Returning to Fort Benning, Georgia, in 1984, he was selected to serve as a Senior Platoon Trainer, and later, Commander of an Infantry Training Company, completing his active duty service in 1988.
 He then accepted a fellowship to study International Economics at the University of St. Andrews in Scotland.
 After completing his studies he returned to New York City where he went to work for Arthur Andersen Consulting firm as a senior management consultant.
 Simultaneously, he joined the New York Army National Guard, where he took command of the 142nd Infantry Detachment (LRS) (Airborne) until he was recalled to active duty during Operation Desert Shield and Operation Desert Storm, with the 48th Infantry Brigade of the Georgia Army National Guard as Commander of the Headquarters and Headquarters Company of the 1/141st Infantry Battalion.